How we workDelivery model · Senior cross-functional

 Discovery is a commercial safeguard, not a workshop.

 Good discovery prevents expensive mistakes later.
 We use it to surface dependencies, clarify ownership, agree priorities, and remove uncertainty before anyone writes a line of code.
-The output is a plan we'd stand behind, not a slide deck.
+The output is a plan we'll commit to, not a slide deck.

 Week 01